Get outside and explore!

 For mountain hiking, Blue Knob State Park is your spot.
 This state park has 17 miles of moderate to difficult trails through changing timber types and crossing streams.

 For long hikes, the Mid State Trail, part of the Great Eastern Trail, is Pennsylvania’s longest footpath trail.
-It stretches over 260 miles from Maryland to New York State, passing directly through the center of Everett, PA.
-Tenley Park in Everett offers bathrooms, water, and camping a for trail hikers.
+It stretches over 260 miles from Maryland to New York State passing directly through the center of Everett, PA.
+Tenley Park in Everett offers camping by permit a for trail hikers.
+Special events and concerts are also frequently held here as well throughout the year.
 For info, contact Mid State Trail Association, P.O.
 Box 885, Huntingdon, PA 16652.
 814-652-2227 • www.hike-mst.org

 Canoe & Kayak